-My Cranberry Breakfast Cake is an easy one bowl snack that can be made with fresh cranberries or frozen, but don’t let the simplicity fool you, the sweet/tart cranberries pack a flavorful punch!
+My Cranberry Cake is an easy one bowl snack that can be made with fresh or frozen cranberries.
 It’s what you’re bringing to every occasion on your social calendar this season.

-Raw cranberries baked up in this coffee cake have a lovely raspberry-like flavor ~ don’t be afraid of them!
+Lots of folks think fresh cranberries are too tart to bake with ~ but oh boy are they wrong.
+Fresh berries baked up in this cranberry coffee cake have a lovely raspberry-like flavor ~ don’t be afraid of them!

 I use almond and vanilla extracts in the batter, it’s a combination I can’t get enough of.
 I love that you get a little bit of both flavors, and the combo has its own unique effect.
 The next time you bake, give it a try.